 6 cups vegetable broth, plus more to thin if needed

 Crispy Fried Shallots, recipe below

 Shallot Oil, recipe below

 Heat the oil in a soup pot over a medium-high flame.
 Once the oil is hot add the onions and cook until translucent, about 5 minutes.
 Deglaze the pan with the white wine, scraping to loosen any browned bits.
-Stir in the turnips and potatoes then add the broth, bay leaf, thyme and juniper berries.
-Bring to a low boil then reduce to a simmer for 25 minutes or until the turnips and potatoes are tender.
-Remove the bay leaf, thyme sprig and berries and spoon the turnips, potatoes and about half the liquid into a blender.
+Stir in the radishes and potatoes then add the broth, bay leaf, thyme and juniper berries.
+Bring to a low boil then reduce to a simmer for 25 minutes or until the radishes and potatoes are tender.
+Remove the bay leaf, thyme sprig and berries and spoon the radishes, potatoes and about half the liquid into a blender.
 Puree the mixture until silky smooth, adding the remaining broth until it is all incorporated.
 Add salt to taste and a bit more broth if needed to thin.
 Top with the Crispy Fried Shallots and a drizzle of the Shallot Oil.